cyb4x/cyb4x.github.io/_posts/2025-04-15-VulnLab-Baby.md

 ### SMB

+**SMB Password Spray**
+With the list of users gathered from LDAP and a password (`BabyStart123!`), I attempted a password spray attack using `nxc (nextExec)` over `SMB` to see if the credentials worked for any of the accounts.
+This approach tests one password across multiple usernames to `avoid account lockouts`.
+The spray resulted in a successful hit, but the response indicated `STATUS_PASSWORD_MUST_CHANGE`.This means the account is valid and the credentials are correct, but the user is forced to change the password on first login, a common situation for service accounts or newly created users.

 ```bash
 nxc smb 10.10.116.106 -u loots/users.txt -p 'BabyStart123!' --continue-on-success
 ```
 ![alt text](/assets/screenshots/baby/3.png)

 Password Change
+Proceeded to change the password using the smbpasswd utility.I authenticated with the current password and was prompted to set a new one.
+After successfully changing it to `NewSecurePass123!`, I re-tested access using `nxc`

 ```bash
 smbpasswd -r 10.10.116.106 -U Caroline.Robinson